Denyse Thomasos

 Denyse Thomasos (October 10, 1964 – July 19, 2012) was a Trinidadian-Canadian painter known for her abstract-style wall murals that conveyed themes of slavery, confinement and the story of African and Asian Diaspora.
-"Hybrid Nations" (2005) is one of her most notable pieces that features Thomasos' signature use of dense thatchwork patterning and architectural influence to portray images of American superjails and traditional African weavework.
+Hybrid Nations (2005) is one of her most notable pieces that features Thomasos' signature use of dense thatchwork patterning and architectonic images to portray images of American superjails and traditional African weavework.

 Early life and education

+Denyse Thomasos was born in Port of Spain, Trinidad and Tobago, to Jennie Ann (née Leiba) and Raymond Garth Thomasos, who attained his BS in University College of the West Indies and was a high school teacher at a boys' school.
+Her father's family was politically involved in Trinidad and her great-uncle was the first Black Speaker of the House of Representatives.

-Born in Port of Spain, Trinidad and Tobago, Denyse Thomasos and her family emigrated to Canada in 1970, settling in Toronto, Ontario.
-Her father obtained a master's degree in physics from the University of Waterloo and was a high school teacher.
+Thomasos and her family emigrated to Canada in 1970, settling in Toronto, Ontario, near Lawrence Avenue West and Keele Street.
+Her father obtained a master's degree in physics from the University of Waterloo and continued his career as a high school teacher.
+At the age of fifteen, Thomasos began taking drawing classes, where she especially enjoyed gesture drawing.